Kāne: Creation story

 There is a parallel legend that says that Kāne alone breathed life into the man-statue.
 That version of the creation myth found in Sacred Texts credits Kāne alone with the creation of the heavens.
 It then goes on to explain man was made in the image of Kāne by the hands of Ku with Lono as an assistant.
 At the same time, Kanaloa tried to duplicate Kāne's feat, but his statue failed to come to life.
 So he challenged him, saying something to the effect, "that man will live only a certain span of time, then he will die.
 When he dies, I will claim him as my own."
 This seems to tie in with his position as ruler of the dead as an entity separate from Kāne.
 Some versions say that Kanaloa is the alter ego of Kāne, the dark half so to speak.
 Others say he is a lesser god who was created to be in charge of the dead.
 The author of this particular book says that in the oldest legends, prior to about 1100 A.D., there is no mention of Kanaloa.
 The author is of the opinion that Kanaloa is, therefore, an addition from some later wave of immigration to the islands.
 An alternative version has Kanaloa as god of the sea associated with squid or an octopus often seen in the same light as Christian devil and the counterpart of Kāne through the stories of strife.

 There is another completely separate legend about the creation of man found in the Kumulipo.
 The first-born son of the Wākea the sky god and Hoʻohokukalani the keeper of stars is stillborn.
 When he is buried, the first Kalo plant springs from his navel.
 Named Hāloa or Long Breathe.
 The second-born son named after the first, is the first modern man.
 Hence the two sons are eternally connected.
 Man tends his brother the Kalo, and the Kalo feeds his brother the man.
 In that version, there is no mention of Kāne.
+Elsewhere in the Kumulipo, Kāne is born together with Kanaloa and the first man, Kiʻi.